-Originally known as Xbingo, Bgo.com developed from an in-house bingo platform to become one of the most well known online slots sites.
+Originally known as Xbingo, Bgo Casino developed from an in-house bingo platform to become one of the most well known online slots sites.
 To be fair the in-house platform wasn’t a great success and the site moved to the more popular Playtech software.
-It encompasses bingo, slots and casino and over time has grown considerably.
-It’s probably most well known as they hired the services of Verne Troyer to act as The Boss of Bgo.com!
-In addition, past advertising has featured Dan Bilzerian and Paris Hilton.
+It’s probably most well known as they hired the services Verne Troyer to act as The Boss of Bgo Casino!
+In addition past advertising has featured Dan Bilzerian and Paris Hilton.
 Whilst Bgo.com still continues today it’s with a lot less fanfare and celebrity involvement.
 It offers plenty of exciting games though including live casino, virtual sports and slot tournaments.

 In October 2017 Bgo.com switched to being a no wagering casino brand along the likes of PlayOJO.
 However this was a shortlived affair!
 Today new players joining the site are offered a chance to win up to 500 spins with a spin of the Mega Wheel.
 Register, login and make a deposit to spin the bonus wheel.
 All the Free Spins you win on the Mega Wheel can be used to play the classic Twin Spin slot.
 Note that there is a hefty x65 wagering requirement on the Welcome Bonus (winnings from the Free Spins) which must be completed on the Promotion Games.